appleraincoat/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete user by name

 2. Realodex deletes the person with a success message

     Use case ends.

-**Extensions**
+**Extensions:**

 * 1a.
 The input name is not of valid format

   * 1a1.
-Realodex shows an error message.
+Realodex shows an error message highlighting the correct format for name.

-Use case ends.
+  * Use case ends.

 * 1b.
 The input name is not found

   * 1b1.
 Realodex shows an error message.

-Use case ends.
+  * Use case ends.

 **Use case: UC04 — Delete a person by index**